npmaile/PapeChanger/README.md

 upcoming:

-a pape downloader to grab walpapers from imageboards like 4chan or 8chan or other places I'm sure more concise programming support for other things I'm sure
+a pape downloader to grab walpapers from imageboards like 4chan or imgur or other places I'm sure more concise programming support for other things I'm sure